-Section 13.4 Special Meetings All acts of Limited Partners to be taken pursuant to this Agreement shall be taken in the manner provided in this Article XIII.
+Section 13.4 Special Meetings.
+All acts of Limited Partners to be taken pursuant to this Agreement shall be taken in the manner provided in this Article XIII.
 Special meetings of the Limited Partners may be called by the General Partner, the Board of Directors or by Limited Partners owning 20% or more of the Outstanding Units of the class or classes for which a meeting is proposed.
-Limited Partners shall call a special meeting by delivering to the Board of Directors one or more requests in writing stating that the signing Limited Partners wish to call a special meeting and indicating the general or specific purposes for which the special meeting is to be called, it being understood that the purposes of such special meeting may only be to vote on matters that require the vote of the Unit holders pursuant to this Agreement.
-Within 60 days after receipt of such a call from Limited Partners or within such greater time as may be reasonably necessary for the Partnership to comply with any statutes, rules, regulations, listing agreements or similar requirements governing the holding of a meeting or the solicitation of proxies for use at such a meeting, the Board of Directors shall send a notice of the meeting to the Limited Partners either directly or indirectly through the Transfer Agent.
+Limited Partners shall call a special meeting and indicating the general or specific purposes for which the special meeting by delivering to the Board of Directors one or more requests in writing stating that the signing Limited Partners wish to call a special meeting and indicating the general or specific purposes for which the special meeting is to be called, it being understood that the purposes of such special meeting may only be to vote on matters that require the vote of the Uni tholders pursuant to this Agreement.
+Within 60 days after receipt of such a call from Limited Partners or within such greater time as may be reasonably necessary for the Partnership to comply with any statutes, rules, regulations, listing agreements or similar requirements governing the holding of a meeting or the solicitation of proxies for use at such a meeting, the Board of Directors shall not vote on matters that used Partners either directly or indirectly through the Transfer Agent.
 A meeting shall be held at a time and place determined by the Board of Directors on a date not less than 10 days nor more than 60 days after the mailing of notice of the meeting.
-Limited Partners to be deemed to be taking part in the management and control of the business and affairs of the Partnership so as to jeopardize the Limited Partners' limited liability under the Marshall Islands Act or the law of any other jurisdiction in which the P artnership is qualified to do business.
+Limited Partners shall not vote on matters that would cause the Limited Partners shall not vote on matters that would cause the Limited Partners shall not vote on matters that would cause the Limited Partners bi be deemed to be taking part in the management and control of the business and affairs of the Partnership so as to jeopardize the Limited Partnership is qualified to do business.